-My name is Brenda, and I am 33 years old.
-I have dual citizenship, Brazilian and Portuguese.
-I originally graduated as an architect and urban planner at the University of Amazon (Unama), and did my first master's degree at Estadual University of Campinas (Unicamp).
-I then got interested in Safety Engineering and studied Occupational Safety Engineering at the University of São Paulo (USP), and then did a specialisation in Ergonomics/Human Factors.
+Brenda is 33 years old and has a dual citizenship, Brazilian and Portuguese.
+She originally graduated as an architect and urban planner at the University of Amazon (Unama), and did her first master's degree at Estadual University of Campinas (Unicamp).
+She then got interested in Safety Engineering and studied Occupational Safety Engineering at the University of São Paulo (USP) before coming to Sweden.

 Why did you choose this master's programme at KTH?

 After I got interested in Occupational Safety Engineering, I looked for a master's in this field.
 KTH has an excellent programme in Technology, Work and Health with two paths, Work Environment Engineering and Human Factors and Ergonomics.

 What are the best aspects of your programme?